splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-k8s/40-traces-spans-tags.md

 While we examine our spans, lets look at a number features that you get out of the box without code modifications when using Zero config Auto-Instrumentation on top of tracing:

-First, in the Waterfall Pane, make sure the `customers-service:SELECT petclinic.owners` Span is selected as shown in the screenshot below:
+Due to tha fact there are several  different routes First, in the Waterfall Pane, make sure the `customers-service:SELECT petclinic.owners`  or similar span is selected as shown in the screenshot below:

 ![db-query](../images/db-query.png)